dmstr/yii2-adminlte-asset/README.md

 To fix all menu, add `fixed` class to `body` element.

-> Namespacing rules follow the Yii 2.0 framework structure, eg. `dmstr\web` for the Asset Bundle.
+> Namespacing rules follow the Yii 2.0 framework structure, eg. `airani\web` for the Asset Bundle.